Dimensinfin/printer3d/README.md

 # README #

-### What is this repository for? ###
+## What is this repository for? ###

-* This repository contains the projects for an application to manage a set of 3D printer work queues.
-It will allow to define a set of Parts to be stocked for sell and when new requests from customers arrive the application should generate the worklist queue to fulfill them.
-* This repository holds the entire project.
-This is divided into different executables and services but all being together on the same storage.
-* There is a frontend with the user interface over a web platform developed in Angular.
-* Also there is s backend where the data is persisted and searched implemented with SpringBoot and using database relational repositories to store the data and relationships.
-* And a portal that unifies the frontend and the backend developed in Node that initializes the application and keeps track of the authentication and firewalls.
-This posrtal is still pending development once the authentication is put in place.
+Project to help manage the works to complete on a 3D printer or set of equal 3D printers.
+* App 1.
+The Back end.
+Developed with SpringBoot 2+ has the API interface to the persistence repository where the application stores the part models and the completed jobs.
+There is a RDMBS database with the application records and the needed entities required to model the application domain.
+* App 2.
+The Front end.
+Developed with Angular 9.
+Codes the UI to be used by the operators to enter the model and job information into the persistence repository.
+Shows listings of Customer Requests and pending jobs along with the current Part Catalog.
+* App 3.
+The Proof Of Concept repository where development can test new experimental features before entering them on the project main repository.

+The App 1 and App 2 are glued by a Node server that will create a unique virtual domain and that will detect requests that should be processed by the backend.

+The project has Continuous Integration on the CircleCI platform and the production application instances will be located on Heroku servers.

-* Current version is DEVELOPMENT-0.7.0
+**Latest version is PRODUCTION 0.13.0.**

+## Application Feature Summary
+* The UI allows to control the Rolls of plastic that can be used as source materials on the 3D printers.
+* The UI allows the definition of Parts and inside them of part variations (by the color axis by example) that can be used to compose Models.
+* Customer Requests can contain Part and/or Models.
+* The UI shows the catalog of printers available and the current work status as commaned by the Operator.
+There is no direct connection with the 3D printer so there is no direct access to the real printer status.
+* Operators are authenticated by user/password so all operator jobs and changes can be tracked.
+* Pending 3D printer jobs is generated on the flow from the Stock levels set by operators and from the current open Customer Requests.
+* Application can take control of the source material expected usage so it can warn about shortages or reject jobs that will exceed the expected resource usage.
+* Application will provide a raw information about the expected time left to complete all Pending Jobs.
+* Application will provice a simple billing report for each work week from the Customer Requests fulfilled and billed.

-# Application Port Mapping
+## Application Port Mapping
-#### 5100 - Development frontend server<br>5110 - Development backend mock<br>5120 - Local backend application sringboot instance<br>5130 - Postgres database instance for acceptance tests<br>5140 - Backend application acceptance instance<br>5150 - Development portal server
+#### 5100 - [DEVELOPMENT] Frontend Node server<br>5110 - [DEVELOPMENT] Frontend ApiSimulator backed server<br>5120 - [DEVELOPMENT] Backend SB application server<br>5130 - [DEVELOPMENT] Backend Postgres DB

+<br>5140 - Backend application acceptance instance<br>5150 - Development portal server
 #### 5101 - Integration frontend server<br>5121 - Local backend application springboot instance<br>5131 - Postgres database docker container for the integration environment
 #### 5190 - Experimental GUI fontend server.
 Uses the same mock server.

+#
+# Printer3D-Frontend
+## Steps to change to next version
+* Change the field *'~/package.json[version]'*
+* Change the version on the **~/src/index.html** file.
+* Run the npm script **app:banner**

+## Steps to upgrade/update the framework
+* Current frameworks are registered on file *'dimensinfin3d-angular9-commands.txt'*.
+* Node version is set to lts/erbium with nvm command **nvm use lts/erbium**
+* Angular version is set to '**ng916**' by alias configuration

 # Printer3D-Backend